 Cyber threats are increasing day by day, with more than one hundred thousand strains written every day.
 Cybercriminals are devising new methods and also taking advantage of the increased amount of data and internet speed to carry out cyber attacks.

-According to IBM’s 2018 Cost of Data Breach study, the average amount of a data breach has reached up to $3.86 million.
-As compared to 2017 study, it has increased 6.4 per cent.
+According to IBM’s 2018 Cost of Data Breach Study, the average amount of a data breach has reached up to $3.86 million.
+As compared to the 2017 study, it has increased by 6.4 percent.
 The Renub Research experts are predicting that the cost of cyber threats will reach $15 billion by 2024.
 This increasing threat landscape presses the need for vulnerability scans on a regular basis.

 Vulnerability scan: Approach and method

 A vulnerability scan is a process of identifying the networks and system and taking remedial steps.
 Furthermore, the information gathered through the scan can be leveraged by IT and security teams to evaluate threat mitigation and improve prevention processes.
 It is impossible to terminate the threats you can’t see; vulnerability scan finds out the holes in an organisation’s security defenses.
 Moreover, it provides you with a complete picture of your security and prioritises the risks that require immediate attention.
 It serves with detailed information, could be available from the BAS tool (Breach and Attack Simulation).
 As a result, the tool automates the procedure of running simulated attacks to examine the security posture on your system.